vbwx/finddup/Manual.md

 There are various output modes that are mostly useful for subsequent processing of the results.

-- By default, duplicates and their originals are shown in pairs.
+- By default, duplicates and their originals are shown in pairs, separated by one of the following equality signs: `~~` means that the files are probably duplicates; `==` indicates that the file contents are identical; `===` means that their inode numbers are identical.

     The format of this mode might change in the future and is therefore not suited for automatic processing or piping.

 - The **-d** option prints the path of each file along with a tab-indented list of the paths of its duplicates.
 - The **-l** option prints the paths of each file and its duplicate on separate